xyproto/permissions/README.md

 Middleware for keeping track of users, login states and permissions.

-This is the backwards-compatible continuation of [permissions2](https://github.com/xyproto/permissions2) (513 stars at the time of writing).
+This is the backwards-compatible continuation of [permissions2](https://github.com/xyproto/permissions2).

 ## Online API Documentation